From Baltimore Iron Works to Bethlehem Steel

 Image

-Bethlehem Steel Workers celebrate a triple launch of warships at Sparrow’s Point in 1942.
+Bethlehem Steel workers, an integrated workforce, celebrate a triple launch of warships at Sparrows Point in 1942.
 Courtesy of A. Aubrey Bodine, Baltimore Sun

 Symbol of Strength